Modeled Writing: A Comprehensive Guide For Educators

 An important aspect of incorporating this strategies into your lesson plans, it is necessary to know the processes, utilize them to the best, and expand them so the students can learn other things as well.

-• Modeling Writing Processes: The main processes that you need to model during your lessons are planning, drafting, revising, and editing.
+• Modeling Writing Processes: The main processes you need to model during your lessons are planning, drafting, revising, and editing.
 These processes can provide a comprehensive view of how writing develops.

 • Expand your process for descriptive language: Improve writing by using vivid adjectives and precise nouns in your rich noun phrases.
 These techniques enrich sentences with richness and color, drawing readers in with evocative language.